-I have a strong attachment to Flinders, having studied here and taught and researched in Public Health since 1990.
-My practice background includes clinical experience as a psychologist, the founding director of a community based service for children and families and as a chief planning officer in a health system.
-I have taught child and educational psychology and public health at tertiary level.
-My academic appointment has involved teaching public health at master's and doctoral levels and in the medical course.
+I was awarded Emeritus Professor status in public health following my retirement in 2019.
+Before joinig Flinders in 1999 my practice background included clinical experience as a psychologist, the founding director of a community based service for children and families and as a chief planning officer in a health system.
+I have taught child. health and educational psychology and public health at tertiary level.
+My academic appointment involved teaching public health at undergraduate, master's and doctoral levels and in the medical course.
 My research focusses on healthy public policy, the social studies of childhood and more recently the relationship between public health and climate change.
-Professional and community service involves co-convening the Child Health Special Interest Group of the Public HEalth Association and working to establish a medical course and School of Public Health at Patan Academy of Health Sciences in Kathmandu, Nepal.
-I am an Executive Member of the Southgate Institute for Health, Society and Equity and also have an honorary appointment at the University of Melbourne in the Child and Community Wellbeing Unit, Centre for Health Equity and the University of Pokhara in Nepal.
+I was an inaugural Executive Member of the Southgate Institute for Health, Society and Equity and also have honorary appointments at the University of Melbourne in the Child and Community Wellbeing Unit, Centre for Health Equity and the University of Pokhara in Nepal.

 Vice Chancellor's Teaching Excellence Award (Teaching Team) 2000

 Visiting Expert in the New Zealand Social Science Research Capacity Building program 2007